 Stanislaus State’s Accommodation Appeal Review Process may be initiated when a student is dissatisfied with a Disability Advisor’s (DA) response to an accommodation request.
 In conjunction with the accommodation appeal review, students shall notify Disability Resource Services (DRS) of concerns as soon as possible.
 Students shall work collaboratively with DRS to explore possible resolutions.
 A student must complete and file an Accommodation Appeal form and submit it and all supporting documentation with the Office of Disability Resource Services.
 Documentation may include medical records that clearly support the requested accommodation as necessary due to the functional limitations associated with the student’s disability.

-You can complete an online copy of the Accommodation Appeal Form or download a copy you can print and return to DRS.
-(PDF version/ Word DOCX version)
+You can submit an online copy of the Accommodation Appeal Form or download a printed form and return it to DRS.

 The DRS Director will review and evaluate the Accommodation Appeal Form and supporting documentation, if any, and make a determination within ten (10) working days of receiving the appeal.